 This OGC® Encoding Standard defines GeoPackages for exchange and GeoPackage SQLite Extensions for direct use of vector geospatial features and / or tile matrix sets of earth images and raster maps at various scales.
 Direct use means the ability to access and update data in a “native” format without intermediate format translations in an environment (e.g. through an API) that guarantees data model and data set integrity and identical access and update results in response to identical requests from different client applications.

-A GeoPackage is a platform-independent SQLite [5] database file that contains GeoPackage data and metadata tables shown in GeoPackage Tables Overview below, with specified definitions, integrity assertions, format limitations and content constraints.
+A GeoPackage is a platform-independent SQLite [5] database file that contains geospatial; data and metadata tables shown in GeoPackage Tables Overview below.
+The file, also known as a GeoPackage continaer, provides definitions, integrity assertions, format limitations and content constraints.
 The allowable content of a GeoPackage is entirely defined in this standard.

-An Extended GeoPackage is a GeoPackage that contains any additional data elements (tables or columns) or SQL constructs (data types, functions, indexes, constraints or triggers) that are not automatically maintained within the SQLite data file or that result in a change in behavior not specified in this encoding standard.
+An Extended GeoPackage is a GeoPackage that contains any additional data elements (tables or columns) or SQL constructs (data types, functions, indexes, constraints or triggers) that are not automatically maintained within the SQLite data file or that result in a change in behavior not specified in GeoPackage standard.

-A GeoPackage MAY be “empty” (contain user data table(s) for vector features, non-spatial attributes, and/or tile matrix pyramids with no row record content) or contain one or many vector feature type records and /or one or many tile matrix pyramid tile images.
+A GeoPackage MAY be “empty” (contain user data table(s) for vector features, non-spatial attributes, and/or tile matrix pyramids with no row record content).
+Conversely, a GeoPackage may contain one or many vector feature type records and /or one or many tile matrix pyramid tile images.
 GeoPackage metadata CAN describe GeoPackage data contents and identify external data synchronization sources and targets.
 A GeoPackage MAY contain spatial indexes on feature geometries and SQL triggers to maintain indexes and enforce content constraints.

 <SNIP>